LeoFlandin/my-svelte-component/README.md

 =============
 2020-05-08

-This is my template for a svelte component.
+This is a template for a svelte component, based on [lingtalfi/my-svelte-component](https://github.com/lingtalfi/my-svelte-component)
+I added some guideline for injecting propos in a `new MyComponent` style Svelte component because I did not found an documentation about that.

 It follows the guidelines exposed in the [Inject svelte in an existing html page recipe](https://github.com/lingtalfi/TheBar/blob/master/discussions/inject-svelte-in-existing-app.md).

 To install and use your new component based on that template, follow the tutorial below.

 Tutorial: install a new component in 5 steps
 ========

 Goal: have a svelte component working, name=**MyAwesomeComponent**, dir=**my-awesome-component**.